 - The program is intended to provide a technically oriented and scientific post-graduate education to individuals who are motivated either to extend their mathematical knowledge and education or to acquire new technical/scientific skills in the mathematical sciences or related disciplines.

 - The thesis program will provide students with adequate background to engage in doctoral studies in applied mathematics or to successfully embark upon a career in industry that demands a high level of quantitative/analytical background and skills.

 Reports and studies carried out by professional organizations have shown that there is an increasing need in the work force for mathematics.
 Graduates of our program will satisfy a current and growing demand for mathematically trained individuals who are able to move into business and industry.

 Funding for Graduate Students:

 All students admitted to the program receive a generous minimum funding; the sources of funding include scholarships, research grants and Teaching Assistant work.
-Top applicants are funded above the minimum level in a competitive basis.
-The funding for second year students is at a similar level and is tied up to performance and extra support from supervisors
+Top applicants are funded above the minimum level on a competitive basis.
+The funding for second year students is at a similar level and is tied to performance and extra support from supervisors